 During your HOBY Leadership Seminar, many dynamic leaders—all volunteers from the fields of business, education, government, and other professions—will address aspects of our changing world and the challenges future leaders will confront.
 The program will not promote any specific political party, religion, or way of thinking; but is designed to develop critical thinking skills by actively involving participants in discussions and informal debate.
 During the seminar, you will be asked to undertake a community service project(s) involving at least 100 hours during the year following your seminar, to make a difference in your school, community, place of worship, or other environment where you see a need.
 The program also includes outstanding speakers, leadership activities, social events, and a special closing ceremony to which your parents are invited.

 Everyone will receive nutritious breakfasts, lunches, and dinners.
 The dining hall offers a wide variety of choices in food so it can accommodate anyone’s special dietary requirements.
 Your first meal will be lunch on Friday so it is important that you eat breakfast before you arrive on campus.

 Your housing, meals, and snacks will all be provided.
-However, there will be a HOBY Store open at varies times throughout the seminar.
+However, there will be a HOBY Store open at various times throughout the seminar.
 If you would like to purchase HOBY items, you can do so at these times.
-Cash, Checks, or Cards are accepted.
+Cash, checks, or credit cards are accepted.